-We have not made a determination regarding if we are, or have been, a CFC for the current or prior taxable years, and we may be a CFC for the current taxable year or a following year.
+We believe that we were not a CFC in the 2017 taxable year, though we have not made a determination regarding our CFC status in the current taxable year, and we may become a CFC in a subsequent taxable year.
 U.S. Holders (as defined below under "Material income tax considerations-Material U.S. federal income tax considerations for U.S. holders") should consult their own tax advisors with respect to the potential adverse U.S. tax consequences of becoming a Ten Percent Shareholder in a CFC.
 If we are classified as both a CFC and a passive foreign investment company, or PFIC (as discussed below), we generally will not be treated as a PFIC with respect to those U.S. Holders that meet the definition of a Ten Percent Shareholder during the period in which we are a CFC.